Satisfactory-Clips-Archive/Media-Search-Archive/app/q-and-a.md

 # Progress
-* 6398 questions found out of 9645 clips
+* 6434 questions found out of 9688 clips
-* 6156 non-trolling & on-topic questions found out of 6398 total questions
+* 6187 non-trolling & on-topic questions found out of 6434 total questions
-* 319 questions found with no other references
+* 323 questions found with no other references
 ## grouped by date
+* 2022-11-22: 6 of 31 questions found with no other references
 * 2022-11-15: 0 of 17 questions found with no other references
 * 2022-11-08: 1 of 11 questions found with no other references
 * 2022-11-01: 3 of 18 questions found with no other references